 The only item I kept was the Leslee dress.
 I’ve already worn it to a graduation.
 I actually checked out on the Stitch Fix App while I was wearing it at the graduation.
 Talk about convenience!

 Give It A Try

-If you’d like to give Stitch Fix a try use my link to get started.
+If you’d like to give Stitch Fix a try use my link to get started and get a $25 referral credit.
 It’s a lot of fun and makes shopping for yourself so easy.
 Looking for an end of the year teacher gift, a Stitch Fix gift card would make a great gift!
 I know many teachers who are big fans of the styling service.

 Link-Up & Giveaway

 I’m excited to be linking up again with Maria over at Crazy Together.

 I’m also super excited to have teamed up with several other bloggers who love Stitch Fix to give away a $700 Stitch Fix Gift Card!
 Click on all the links to increase your chances of winning!
 (Scroll down to find me and follow me on Pinterest!)
 Good Luck!

 a Rafflecopter giveaway